OctopusDeploy/blog/blog/2018-10/selenium/32-launching-cucumber-tests/launching-cucumber-tests.md

 We now have the ability to run Cucumber tests as a Lambda function inside a headless instance of Chrome, and because Lambda functions will scale up to accommodate an essentially infinite number of requests (your budget not withstanding) we now have a solution that will allows us to run an enormous number of tests in parallel.

 However, having to run tests via the Lambda web console is not ideal.
-It would be much more convenient if we could launch these tests directly with a HTTP request, which is what we'll implement in the next lecture.
+It would be much more convenient if we could launch these tests directly with a HTTP request, which is what we'll implement in the next post.